 Biceps tenotomy is a simpler operation with a quicker recovery time.

 Instead of inserting a screw to reattach the long head of the biceps tendon, the long head is simply released from its natural anchoring point on the shoulder.
 This method provides excellent pain relief.

 One of 80 people with an average age of 58 years compared the outcomes of the two operations.
 The study found no significant difference in the likelihood of getting a “Popeye muscle,” muscle spasms, or shoulder pain.

 Another study of people with an average age of roughly 50 years found a greater likelihood of the “Popeye muscle” effect in those who had a tenodesis versus a tenotomy.
 Strength wasn’t significantly different.

 The outlook for a biceps tenodesis is generally excellent.
 One practitioner reports that 80 to 95 percent of people achieve a satisfactory result from biceps tenodesis.
 This includes adequate pain relief and improvement of muscle function.

-A small study of 11 people who had a biceps tenodesis done more than three months after injury showed that 90 percent had good to excellent outcomes.
+A of 11 people who had a biceps tenodesis done more than three months after injury showed that 90 percent had good to excellent outcomes.
 However, 20 percent had a second rupture of the tendon.